SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Results

 \subsection{Search Completeness}

-The results from our empirical injection and recovery tests are summarized in Figure \ref{fig:completeness_contours}, which shows a compilation of the 50\% completeness contours (hereafter FPCC=``fifty percent completeness contour''; e.g., see the black line in Figure \ref{fig:HD190360_recoveries}) for the 90 stars with $\geq$20 epochs of HIRES or HARPS data.
-Using the stellar parallaxes compiled in the SPORES-HWO Catalog \citep{Harada+2024ApJS}, we also calculated the FPCCs as a function of projected angular separation.
-Assuming circular orbits and maximum separation from the host star, we converted $a$ to angular separation as $\theta = (a / \text{au}) \cdot \varpi$, where $\varpi$ is the stellar parallax in arcseconds.
-The converted FPCCs are shown in the middle panel of Figure \ref{fig:completeness_contours}.
+We quantified the RV search completeness for each target star with at least 20 RV epochs by running injection and recovery simulations as described in \secref{sec:analysis:injrec}.
+Search completeness varies significantly between different targets and can depend strongly on stellar spectral type, instrument precision and systematics, number of observations, survey cadence and baseline, and gaps between observations.
+Therefore, to assess and compare the achieved search completeness between different targets across the sample, we computed the the value of $M_{\rm p} \sin i$ as a function of $a$ at which 50\% of injected planet signals are recovered for a given system.
+To achieve this, we fit a cubic B-spline smoothing function with regularization parameter $\lambda=1$ to the contour of 50\% detection probability from the completeness plot of each system (e.g., Figure \ref{fig:HD190360_recoveries}).
+Hereafter, we refer to this as the ``50\% completeness level'' (\clf).

-In the context of habitability, it is also useful to look at the RV search completeness in instellation space.
-To first order, this controls for the spectral type of the host star which allows for a more direct comparison of the search completeness in the HZ between different stars.
-Using the stellar luminosities compiled in the SPORES-HWO Catalog, we converted $a$ to an equivalent instellation on a star-by-star basis as $S / {\rm S_\oplus} = (L_\star / {\rm L_\odot}) \cdot (a / {\rm au})^{-2}$.
-The converted FPCCs in instellation space are shown in the third panel of Figure \ref{fig:completeness_contours}.
-The conservative and optimistic HZ limits \citep{Kasting+1993Icar, Kopparapu+2013ApJ} for a solar twin are also shown for comparison.
+Figure \ref{fig:completeness_contours} shows all 120 \clf\ lines for targets with $\geq$20 epochs of data..
+Using the stellar parallaxes compiled in the SPORES-HWO Catalog \citep{Harada+2024ApJS} and EMSL \citep{Mamajek+Stapelfeldt_2024}, we also calculated the \clf\ values as a function of maximum angular separation, $\theta_{\rm max}$, assuming circular orbits.
+We converted semi-major axis to $\theta_{\rm max}$ using $\theta_{\rm max} = \varpi(a / \text{au})$, where $\varpi$ is the stellar parallax in arcseconds.
+To assess the search completeness in relation to the conservative and optimistic HZ limits \citep{Kasting+1993Icar, Kopparapu+2013ApJ}, we then also calculated the \clf\ values as a function of instellation flux using $S / {\rm S_\oplus} = (L_\star / {\rm L_\odot}) \cdot (a / {\rm au})^{-2}$, where $L_\star$ are the stellar luminosities in the SPORES-HWO Catalog.
+Figure \ref{fig:completeness_contours} shows the \clf\ of each star as functions of $M_{\rm p} \sin i$ (and $K$) and $a$, $\theta_{\rm max}$, and $S$.